arjunrajeev/mlops-assignment/README.md

 # MLOps Assignment: California Housing Prediction

 ## Project Overview
 This project aims to predict California housing prices using machine learning models.
 It implements an end-to-end pipeline for data preprocessing, model training, evaluation, and deployment using FastAPI.
-The project follows MLOps best practices, including version control, containerization, and model serving.
+The project follows MLOps best practices, including version control, containerization, model serving, and monitoring.

 ---